Joint Plant Committee: Evolution of JPC

-Vide Notification No. SC/1/6/91/D.III dated 16 January 1992 and following the economic order of the day, Indian steel industry was de-controlled, a milestone development that led to far-reaching changes in operational practices and overall spread of industry.
-In this changed scenario, JPC moulded itself to be a facilitator for the Indian steel industry, focusing on the maintenance of a comprehensive, non-partisan data base on the industry – a first-time attempt to statistically enumerate industry growth.
+Vide Notification No. SC/1/6/91/D.III dated 16 January 1992 and following the economic order of the day, the Indian steel industry was de-controlled, a milestone development that led to far-reaching changes in operational practices and overall spread of industry.
+In this changed scenario, JPC moulded itself to be a facilitator for the Indian steel industry, focusing on the maintenance of a comprehensive, non-partisan database on the industry – a first-time attempt to statistically enumerate industry growth.